This information is intended for use by health professionals

 When methotrexate was discontinued prior to conception, normal pregnancies have been reported.

-Methotrexate is excreted in breast milk in such concentrations that there is a risk for the infant, and accordingly, breast-feeding should be discontinued prior to and throughout administration.
+Methotrexate is excreted in breast milk in such concentrations that there is a risk for the infant, and accordingly, breast-feeding has to be discontinued prior to and throughout administration (see section 4.3).

 Methotrexate affects spermatogenesis and oogenesis and may decrease fertility.
 In humans, methotrexate has been reported to cause oligospermia, menstrual dysfunction and amenorrhoea.
 These effects appear to be reversible after discontinuation of therapy in most cases.